Your Products Generate Data. Are You Capturing It?

 Stream 1: Customer Identity

-The foundation.
-Who owns what, in what territory, purchased through which channel, at what date.
-This is the data that makes everything else possible — and the data that fewer than 20% of durable goods manufacturers capture effectively today.
+Customer identity is the foundational product data stream: who owns which product, in which territory, purchased through which channel, at what date.
+This is the data that makes every subsequent stream possible — and the data fewer than 20% of durable goods manufacturers capture effectively today.

 Stream 2: Product Usage Patterns